Benefits of Obtaining the Canadian Permanent Residency (PR)

 Generally, individuals can obtain PR status through various pathways, including skilled worker programs, family sponsorship, business immigration streams, and refugee or humanitarian programs.
 Each pathway has its own criteria, designed to meet Canada’s economic and social objectives while also providing opportunities for family reunification and humanitarian assistance.

-1 – You can live and work anywhere in Canada
+1 – Live and work anywhere in Canada

 As a permanent resident, you have the legal right to live, work, or study anywhere in Canada.
 This freedom allows for great flexibility in choosing where to settle based on personal preferences, job opportunities, and family considerations.
 Permanent residents aren’t tied to a specific employer or province.

-Additionally, Canadian permanent resident have the ability to leave and enter Canada’s borders using their Canadian permanent resident card, or permanent resident travel documents (PRTD).
+Additionally, permanent residents have the ability to leave and enter Canada’s borders using their Canadian permanent resident card, or permanent resident travel documents (PRTD), if applicable.

-2 – You can get access to universal healthcare and social services
+2 – Access to universal healthcare and social services

 Canada is known for its comprehensive healthcare system, and permanent residents have access to most of these healthcare benefits, including necessary medical services, at little or no cost.
-Additionally, they can avail of various social services and welfare benefits.
+Additionally, they have access to various social services and welfare benefits.

 Once you are a permanent resident, you can apply to sponsor your spouse, common-law partner, and dependent children to join you in Canada.